 - 1. Each organization may nominate only one woman a year.
 The nominee need not be a member of the organization proposing her. - 2.
-Nominations must be authorized and submitted by organizations only, not by individuals. - 3.
+Nominations must be authorized and submitted by organizations only, not by individuals.
+Employees of a Distinguished Daughters' contractor are not eligible.
+Nominations from immediate family members are not eligible. - 3.
 A Pennsylvania connection is essential.
 A nominee is eligible if she was not born in the state, but has achieved notable accomplishments while a resident of the Commonwealth.
 A nominee is equally eligible if she has lived in Pennsylvania but has achieved notable accomplishments outside the state. - 4.
 A woman serving in elected public office is eligible for nomination.
 However, a woman will not be considered as a nominee for Distinguished Daughters in the year she is a declared candidate for elected public office. - 5.
 The nomination must be summarized on the Official Nomination Form, with a concise but comprehensive review of qualifications, with emphasis on national and statewide impact. - 6.
-In addition to the official form, supplementary informational material and no more than two endorsement letters may be submitted. - 7.
+In addition to the official form, supplementary informational material and no more than two endorsement letters may be submitted.
+Current Distinguished Daughters may not submit letters of support. - 7.
 The nomination must be held in strict confidence by all involved in its preparation and should not be discussed with the proposed nominee.
 Publicity prior to the official announcement from the Governor's Office is strictly prohibited. - 8.
 If the same person is nominated by more than one organization in the same year, the first nomination received will be considered the primary nomination; others will be regarded as second nominators.